-I am the Chief Executive of Thames Reach, a charity working with homeless and socially excluded people.
-I hope this blog bring to life the complexities, dilemmas and doubts involved in trying to help people escape homelessness, as well as the triumphs and successes.
-Above all, it is intended to tell the stories of the inspirational people I have met in my work, many of whom have endured years of homelessness, yet gone on to do great things.
+From 1999 to 2018 I was CEO of homelessness charity Thames Reach.
+In 2018 I moved to MHCLG to deliver rough sleeping and homelessness programmes.
+I continue to act as an adviser to goverment.
+This blog seeks to bring to life the complexities and dilemmas involved in trying to help people escape homelessness as well as the triumphs and successes.
+It aims to tell the stories of the inspirational people I have met in my work, many of whom have faced homelessness and from whom I have learnt a lot.

 There is a crepuscular light and a chilly autumn wind is